 Dambari Wildlife Trusts’ rhino program is a part of the Zimbabwe National Rhino Management Plan.
-They mostly work in Hwange and Matobo National Parks with the western rhino Intensive Protection Zones due to their southern location.
+They mostly work with employees and volunteers in Hwange and Matobo National Parks with the western rhino Intensive Protection Zones due to their southern location.

 The trust receives donor funding, which is mainly used for management operations and training of rangers and rhino monitors and supplies them with vital equipment.
 Management operations include marking rhinos with unique identifiers to help rangers from ZPWMA* monitor and protect against poachers.
 It also involves translocation to secure areas and emergency support to remove snares.

 The antelope program studies several antelope in the Matobo Hills with a focus on duikers and mini-antelopes.
 DWT initiated a population monitoring program in 2001, and they research the antelope effects on vegetation, their behavior, and reproduction in captivity to get data that is helpful for conservation.

 How can I donate to help the Dambari Wildlife Trust?

 Dambari Wildlife Trust offers a way for people from all over the world to contribute to Dambari’s projects.
 Dambari believes that through our support, we can make a difference in conservation and conserving valuable living resources for future generations.

 A range of Dambari-sponsored programs are available, with options including cash donations, direct sponsorship of wildlife rehabilitation and release back into the wilds of Zimbabwe, Hands-on Volunteering opportunities in Hwange National Park or create an Honorarium Fund by remembering DWP in your will or revocable living trust.

 The organization is also can be reached on their website as well as social media accounts such as Facebook and Twitter.